Suresh Krissna

 Suresh Krissna (born 25 June 1959) is an Indian film director who has directed Tamil, Telugu, Malayalam, Kannada, Hindi Language films.
 His first independent film as a director was Sathya (1988), with Kamal Haasan.
-He is well known for having directed Rajinikanth in four films which include, Annamalai (1992), Veera (1994), Baashha (1995) and Baba (2002).
-In the 1990s, he has also directed other major superstars including Mohanlal, Chiranjeevi and Salman Khan.
+He is well known for having directed Rajinikanth in four films which include, Annaamalai (1992), Veera (1994), Baashha (1995) and Baba (2002).

 Early life and career

 Suresh was born to R. Krishna and K. Sharada in Bombay.
 He has two brothers, Sreeram and Satheesh, and one sister, actress Shanthi Krishna.

 He spent his early career in Mumbai.
 After completing his graduation in economics he joined the Mumbai office of L. V. Prasad for accounts management.
 Later he became an executive assistant to L. V. Prasad and also took care of the Prasad Productions Mumbai office.
 When L. V. Prasad started production of Ek Duuje Ke Liye (1981), directed by K. Balachander, he assisted Prasad Productions on location.
 After completion of the film he went on to work for K. Balachander first assisting in Thaneer Thaneer (1981).
 Later he was elevated to associate director status in Achamillai Achamillai (1984).

 Suresh first Independent directorial film was Sathya (1988) starring Kamal Haasan which was a remake of the Hindi movie Arjun starring Sunny Deol.
 In 1989, he received the Nandi Award for Best Director for Prema.
 Suresh Krissna became famous after he worked with Rajinikanth in the 1992 movie Annaamalai.
 The movie became successful at the box office with a 175-day run.
-In 1995, Rajnikanth and Suresh Krissna paired up once again for the movie Baashha, which received an appraisal and it broke Annaamalais record at the Box Office.
-The movie is considered as one of the breaking points in Rajnikanth’s career.
+In 1995, Rajnikanth and Suresh Krissna paired up once again for the movie Baashha, which received an appraisal and it broke Annamalai's record at the Box Office.
+The movie is considered as one of the breaking points in Rajinikanth's career.
 In 2001, Suresh Krissna directed a Telugu movie, Daddy in which he worked with Chiranjeevi.
 In 2002, he began working on a film titled Vamana featuring Ajith Kumar, Reema Sen and Sneha.
 Despite the beginning production, the film was later stalled.